mikolajsemeniuk/Spring_dotNet/dotNet/4. JWT auth/README.md

         // This method gets called by the runtime.
 Use this method to add services to the container. public void ConfigureServices(IServiceCollection services)
         {
-            services.AddScoped<ITokenService, TokenService>(); // ADD THIS TO ENABLE TOKEN SERVICE services.AddDbContext<DataContext>(options =>
+            services.AddScoped<ITokenService, TokenService>(); // ADD THIS TO ENABLE TOKEN SERVICE AND REMEMBER TO IMPLEMENET INTERFACE TO SERVICE! services.AddDbContext<DataContext>(options =>
             {
                 options.UseSqlServer(_config.GetConnectionString("DefaultConnection"));